1. Own plan aim

-As the new NHS long-term plan [Jan.
-2019] says, “Patients’ Personal Health Records will hold a personal care plan that includes information added by the patients themselves, or their home carers.
-Making care plans available to the patient and all clinicians caring for them will help ensure the right care actions are taken in good time” [para.
-5.15].
+As the new UK NHS Long Term Plan says [para.
+5.15, Jan.
+2019], “Patients’ Personal Health Records will hold a personal care plan that includes information added by the patients themselves, and their home carers.
+Making care plans available to the patient and all clinicians caring for them will help ensure the right care actions are taken in good time”.

 Suggest you open a new file, and give it a name like ‘My health plan’.
 Start by copying headings that are important to you, from the ones listed in our suggested ‘your plan layout‘ page.
-Then, as you read health web pages and health magazines, enter your plan actions under the right heading.
+Then, as you talk better health with family and friends, and read health guides, write your plan actions under the right heading.
 Some good and often useful actions are suggested in your plan layout page, under each disease.
 But remember this is your own plan.
 Do think about questions that could be important to improve your health:

-- My future health checks plan (tests/dates, annual review dates, etc.)
+- My future health checks plan (actions, tests/dates, annual review dates.)

 - Stroke: what if possible stroke happens? or a mini-stroke, often called a ‘TIA’?
 Remember act ‘FAST‘.

-13. My notes on important happenings & questions for my doctor
+8. My notes on my important happenings, & questions for my doctor ?

-14. Targets discussed and agreed, e.g. blood tests, weight, smoking, exercise, with dates by.
+9. Targets discussed and agreed, e.g. blood pressure, weight, smoking, exercise, and by what dates?

-Actions?
-Decide which sections, above, you want to put in your own health plan.
+7. Actions?
+Decide which sections, in suggested plan layout, you want to put in your own health plan.
 Copy their sub-headings into your own ‘my health plan’ file.
 Then decide your detailed actions, dates by, or how often, and targets.
-Put them in your draft plan, to discuss with your doctor.
+Put them in your draft plan, to discuss with your doctor and nurses.